What is Interstitial Cystitis?

 • Dietary Management: Identifying and avoiding foods that trigger symptoms

-• Stress Reduction: Managing stress through relaxation techniques and support
+• Stress Reduction: Managing stress through relaxation techniques, exercise, and support

-• Support Networks: Connecting with others who understand the condition
+• Support Networks: Connecting with others and support groups who understand the condition